OpenTechSchool/python-data-intro/core/charts.md

 This means that `0,1,2,3`,etc. becomes `0.5,1.5,2.5,3.5`,etc. This is what positions the X axis labels in the middle of each bar.
 If you remove the `+ 0.5` then the labels move across to the left hand side of each bar.
 Try it and see!

 Finally, `rotation=90` ensures that the labels are drawn sideways (90 degree angle) not straight.
 You can experiment with different rotations to create different effects.

+## Challenge

+There's no label on the Y axis showing that it represents the vote count.

+Can you update your bar graph code so it does this?
+Take a look at the [ylabel() function in the pyplot documentation](http://matplotlib.org/api/pyplot_api.html#matplotlib.pyplot.ylabel).

 ## Advanced Charting